Black lounge suit: History

 While early prototypes of black lounge suits did occur in the late 19th century, the current form was settled around 1900.

 Stresemann famously wore the suit during the negotiations of the Locarno Treaties in 1925, and in Germany it became synonymous with him.

 Winston Churchill is depicted in many photographs and paintings wearing a black lounge suit and striped formal trousers while serving as Prime Minister of the United Kingdom.

-In the United Kingdom this mode of dress is now unusual, though the dress code sometimes does occur in fraternal orders such as Freemasonry for semi-formal daytime meetings.
+In the United Kingdom, this mode of dress is now unusual, though this dress code sometimes does occur in fraternal orders such as Freemasonry for daytime meetings.
 It is also still worn within the legal profession, especially by barristers.
 Indeed, the striped formal trousers are in some circles referred to as "barrister trousers".

-The stroller's apparent decline in use, as opposed to the staying power of its evening counterpart the dinner jacket, could be attributed to several factors: daytime formality in general, and specifically the standard of changing clothes for various occasions, fell out of general use in post-World War II Western culture; and strollers were sometimes associated with uniformed servants, a concept which had also fallen out of favour.
-By the late 20th century, fictional characters in media depicted wearing strollers were often portrayed as self-important or inflexible snobs, often in opposition to more sympathetic characters dressed casually.
+The black lounge suit with striped trousers apparent decline in use, as opposed to the staying power of its evening counterpart, the dinner jacket, could be attributed to several factors: daytime formality in general, and specifically the standard of changing clothes for various occasions, fell out of general use in post–Second World War Western culture; and black lounge suits were sometimes associated with uniformed servants, a concept which had also fallen out of favour.
+By the late 20th century, fictional characters in media depicted wearing black lounge suits were often portrayed as self-important or inflexible snobs, often in opposition to more sympathetic characters dressed casually.

-Traditionally, in Continental Europe and the British Commonwealth of Nations, morning dress is worn to formal day events, and white tie for formal evening events.
+Traditionally, in Continental Europe and the Commonwealth of Nations, morning dress is worn to certain formal day events, and white tie for the most formal of evening events.
 However, when both dress codes declined in use in the United States, this also affected the use of the stroller.

-Yet, notably, at his first inauguration in 1981, former U.S. President Ronald Reagan wore a black stroller.
-When his planned attire was announced it generated some controversy among D.C. lawmakers who thought they were being told to acquire such suits as well.
+Yet, notably, at his first inauguration in 1981, former US President Ronald Reagan wore a black lounge suit.
+When his planned attire was announced it generated some controversy among Washington DC politicians who thought they were being told to acquire such suits as well.